Rechenmaschine/Sofa-Solver-Rust/README.md

 ## Sofa-Solver-Rust

 This programm aims to calculate the maximum area of a Sofa, by cutting out the shape of the sofa by moving the corridor along a curve.
-This approach is inspired by <u>this JugendForscht Paper</u> from <u>Patrick Sonnentag</u>.
+This program is inspired by [this JugendForscht paper](https://github.com/PatrickSonnentag/SofaProblemApproximation/blob/master/JuFo2022LW.pdf) by [Patrick Sonnentag](https://github.com/PatrickSonnentag).

 ## The Moving Sofa Problem